hack4impact-upenn/project-descriptions/README.md

   doesn't have a website, leave this field blank.

-If this project has been worked on for multiple semesters, clients should be ordered from most recent to least recent, and alphabetically within the same semester.
+If this project has been worked on for multiple semesters, clients should be ordered from *most recent to least recent*, and *alphabetically* within the same semester.

 Project: